ait-testbed/attackmate/development/_sources/playbook/commands/browser.rst.txt

    destroyed automatically.
 To persist browser state (cookies, localStorage, etc.) across multiple commands, use the :confval:`creates_session` to open a named session and :confval:`session` to reuse it.

+   Background mode is not supported for this commands.

 .. code-block:: yaml